-If you find that your wages have not been paid, contact the local ITF representative. using the link on the right of this page.
+If you find that your wages have not been paid, do not delay, and contact the nearest ITF inspector or email the ITF Seafarers Support team at email@example.com

-Speak to the ITF representative as soon as possible.
-Things are easier to resolve if you have not been paid for two months than if you have not been paid for nine months!
+Situations are easier to resolve if you have not been paid for two months than if you have not been paid for nine months

-Have as much information and evidence to hand.
-If possible you should have:
+Make sure you have as much information and evidence to hand.
+If possible, you should have:

-The ITF cannot make any guarantees that your wages will be paid but will do everything possible to assist you.
+While the ITF cannot make any guarantees that your wages will be paid we will do everything possible to assist you and resolve the situation

 Find out if other colleagues have the same problem